Auvergne horse: Characteristics

 The Auvergne horse is a compact horse with light features of postier type, close to a cavalry horse and similar to the Comtois horse but thinner.
 It stands at 1.43 to 1.57 m at the withers and weighs between 450 and 650 kg with an average of about 500 kg.
 The head is very expressive, rather small, short with a square nose, nostrils well open, a straight or slightly concave muzzle, eyes bright and expressive and almond-shaped highlighted by prominent eyebrows, a broad forehead, short and mobile ears.
 Light heads are well-regarded.

 The neck is short and slightly round, generally arched, the shoulder rather straight and strong.
 The withers are quite prominent and tends to be noyé, the point of shoulder is open, the chest goes down and the flanks are rounded.
 The back is short, and wide, the loins short, powerful and well attached.
 The Croup is double, slightly tilted but not bent.

 The legs fine enough for a cavalry horse, but have short cannons, with slender hocks and often a little closed, ending with round feet well proportioned in relation to the weight of the horse.
 Leg feathering is normally abundant but sometimes there may be little.
 The mane is very thick, slightly wavy, and can be single or double, the tail is also very thick and rather long.

 The Aubergne horse has a coat of fine hair which can be bay in all possible variants, including Seal brown.
 Black points are well marked and can be traced high along the legs.
 Significant white markings, such as high stockings, are prohibited.
 This feature is one of the criteria for the recognition of these animals.
 The Association intends to maintain this and to reject all stallions with white markings for breeding.
 "Fox nose" coloration is highly regarded.

 The Auvergne horse is reputed to have good weight-carrying ability, docile and energetic, lively and generous, and sure-footed.
 It is a sociable horse, rustic, and multi-purpose.
-Evelyn Carpentier, breeder of these animals in La Ferme Equestre des Roches in Rochefort-Montagne, said that "it has the character of Auvergne.
+Evelyn Carpentier, breeder of these animals in La Ferme Équestre des Roches in Rochefort-Montagne, said that "it has the character of Auvergne.
 It does what it wants, but it is very gentle...".
 It costs little in production and breeding.
 According to Muriel Ronez, permanent association staff, "the idea is not to make a sports horse but rather [a horse for] equestrian tourism, harness, and small agricultural work".